 Accepted transfers will receive an online official credit evaluation 10-15 business days after their acceptance.
 The credit evaluation will provide information about credits awarded and courses needed for graduation.
 Credit evaluations are only completed for accepted transfer applicants.
 Prospective transfers should use course descriptions in the Cornell Courses of Study to help determine how parallel their current courses are to those offered at Cornell.

 Advanced Placement credits/other placement exams and Cornell/College of Human Ecology required coursework

 Cornell University and the College of Human Ecology adhere to our own policies regarding placement out of requirements due to Advanced Placement or other related credits.
 Advanced standing at another institution does not guarantee that Cornell will accept that credit.
-The Advanced Placement Overview outlines how AP credit may be used.
+The Advanced Placement Equivalencies document outlines how AP credit may be used.
 A maximum of 15 pre-college credits from APs or other sources may be applied.